It Takes an Ecosystem to Protect an Ecosystem!

-PROTECTION: Sea Change was instrumental in achieving a dredge ban within Wester Ross MPA alongside the low impact fishermen and many others in the community.
-Particularly those who supported our petition and ‘neighbour hood sea-watch’.
+PROTECTION: Sea Change was instrumental in achieving a ban on scallop dredgers within Wester Ross MPA alongside the low impact fishermen and all those who supported our public petition and ‘neighbour hood sea-watch’.
 Restored nature has the potential to produce more jobs if properly managed over the long term.
 The MPA is 600 square kilometres and now in recover.
 Maerl has legal status and is the keystone species in the area alongside herring.
 Our surveys on maerl play a critical role in helping to protect our ‘maerl MPA’ from salmon farms and other threats.

 CITIZEN SCIENCE SURVEYS: Since 2015 Sea Change has coordinated a number of survey’s with our survey partners.
 We devised a drop down go-pro system on a metal rod and used this to explore habitats.
 This was then followed by scuba divers with video camera surveys.
 Our week long 2016 survey was included in Scottish Natural Heritage’s 2018 report on the MPA (published in 2019).
 A Seasearch report on a number of short surveys in 2017 is included in the national data archives already.
 We are due to publish another report later in 2019 on our 3 x 25m maerl transects which are helping us monitor recovery.
 For example we shared our concern from our September 2018 survey with SNH that some maerl in the MPA is ’stressed’ and this will encourage further research and monitoring.